Devisjs/devis/README.md

 ##### Use microservice functions
 Now you are connected to a microservice, locally or remotely, and you want to use its functions you will use the ***act*** method.
 It takes 3 arguments:

-  * `The pattern`: This is an object that usually takes two to three parameters, the first (when using a remote microservice) is the identifier of the microservice to use, the one added in the method ***client***, the second argument represents the name of the microservice and the third the name of the function.
+  * `The pattern`: This is an object that usually takes two to three parameters, the first (when using a remote microservice) is the identifier of the microservice to use, the one added in the method ***connect***, the second argument represents the name of the microservice and the third the name of the function.
   * `Arguments`: This is an object in which you will pass the values of the arguments necessary to the processing of the function (remember the example of the calculator).
   * `The Callback` : Do you remember the syntax of the ***add*** method? and in particular the return function? exactly, the <span style = "color: red"> doneFunction (errors, result) </span> this is our 3rd argument! which will allow us to handle the errors when using the function and to finally get the desired result.